Road Bike vs. Mountain Bike: Differences Explained by Expert

 This table compares mountain bike groupsets (from entry-level to pro) and their types of major manufacturers (Shimano, SRAM).

-Gears are easier on mountain bikes because mountain bikers often face steep climbs, and to keep traction, they have to ride in the saddle.
+Gears are easier on mountain bikes because mountain bikers often face steep climbs.
+They often need to ride in the saddle so they need easier gears.

 Brakes